nikoletakuneva/A-Natural-Language-Query-System/README.md

 Year 2
 Language: Python
 Second Coursework for Inf2A Processing Formal and Natural Languages
 A system that reads simple facts and then answers questions about them.
-Mark: 97/100